dodona-edu/dodona-edu.github.io/en/references/tested/index.md

 1. All feedback is included in a single tab called _Echo_.
 2. The tab contains feedback on a single test case.
 3. The test case calls the function `echo` with a string argument `"input-1"`.
-4. The expected behavior of the test case is that the text `input-1` is generated on stdout.
+4. The expected behavior of the test case is that the text `input-1` is generated on _stdout_.

 The file structure now looks like this: